- The creation and publication of new proposals.

 Anyone can create a new proposal for consideration by the BancorDAO; there is no requirement to hold BNT or vBNT.
 The guidelines for proposal creation are obligatory, and were written into DAO law with the passing of BIP3 on 24 October 2020.
 These guidelines have since been updated to reflect the DAO decision making process on Snapshot, and were accepted with the passing of the BIP12 addendum on 26 March 2021.

 There is a generic template available for whitelisting proposals.
+Please refer to the Bancor Network documentation for technical and security prerequisites for token whitelisting.
 The proposal can be created alone; however, it is recommended that authors reach out to experienced DAO members for advice during the drafting stages.
 Before committing a large amount of effort, consider testing community sentiment on the liquidity providers Telegram channel, with a view to determining organic interest in supporting your proposal.
 This is a good way to find collaborators and build awareness prior to the vote.

 There are some special considerations to be mindful of when embarking on a whitelisting adventure.
 First and foremost, be aware of the highly challenging quorum requirements (40%).
 It is advisable to reach out to known influencers and/or whales during the preparation of the proposal to find support.
 This is not a symbolic gesture; try to start an actual conversation, rather than pleading for votes.
 Major BNT stakeholders want the protocol to succeed, and are likely to respond to the same arguments that any other DAO member would.
 Increasing TVL, attracting new users, growing trade volume and making Bancor more visible in new demographics are highly motivating.
 Instead of just promising these things, gather data to support your proposal.
 If the TKN being whitelisted has a community that is desperately seeking protection on Bancor, show it.